-The Tx output squelch function in the module can be controlled both by the host and by a module-internal squelch controller that automatically activates the output squelch function when no suitable host side input signal is available for forwarding on the media side output.
-The output squelch function activation on host command is called forced output squelching, while the activation due to internal controller decision is called automatic output squelching.

-The automatic squelch controller itself (if supported) can be enabled or disabled by the host.
+- The Tx output squelch function (if supported) in the module can be controlled both by the host and by a module-internal squelch controller that automatically activates the output squelch function when no suitable host side input signal is available for forwarding on the media side output.
+The output squelch function activation on host command is called forced output squelching, while the activation due to internal controller decision is called automatic output squelching. - For NP applications, automatic Tx output squelching is generally not supported. - The automatic Tx output squelch controller itself (if supported) can be enabled or disabled by the host.

-8.8.2.2 Rx Output Muting Functions and Control Overview
+8.9.2.2 Rx Output Muting Functions and Their Control